(Written in October,2020 and updated in December, 2021)

 When, at last, I could find time to pursue the course in 2015, I had to register like a new student, as I had not renewed my earlier registration within the permitted time limit.
 The syllabus had undergone a thorough change in the meantime.
 This time the stages have been named as Executive and Professional instead of the earlier nomenclature of Intermediate and Final.
 I could pass one group again in first attempt, thus passing one group of CS first stage for the third time.
 Then, when the results of December,2017 examinations were declared in February,2018, Thank God, they carried the happy news of my passing the other group and thus the Executive stage.

 I enthusiastically enrolled for all the three groups of Professional stage immediately.
 I had to write six papers of which two papers, viz.
 ‘Information Technology and System Audit’ and ‘Banking Law and Practice’ were my cups of tea in my career in Indian overseas Bank in Information Technology Department.
 For the familiar two papers I just gave a glance.
 I prepared for the other four papers earnestly and got me thoroughly acquainted with Company Law,2013 and the allied subjects.
 Over the years my sleep had stabilised at five hours a day at the maximum generally and I do not need an afternoon nap.
 Throughout the study time, I would have a pen in my hand, to underline, to take notes, to recollect, to compare and contrast and to summarise.
 Also, I took maximum advantage of internet to refer to bare acts in Ministry of Corporate Affairs (MCA), Government of India and Securities and Exchange Board of India (SEBI) websites.
 I studied the monthly student bulletins and the Chartered Secretary journals thoroughly.
-My reading of the journals of Management Accountant of The Institute of Cost Accountants of India and Bank Quest of Indian Institute of Banking Finance helped to supplement my knowledge regarding Governance, Sustainability, Banking, latest FINTECH developments etc. I kept pace with latest amendments and case laws by following them closely in the columns of the newspaper, The Hindu.
+My reading of the journals of Management Accountant of The Institute of Cost Accountants of India and Bank Quest of Indian Institute of Banking and Finance helped to supplement my knowledge regarding Governance, Sustainability, Banking, latest FINTECH developments etc. I kept pace with latest amendments and case laws by following them closely in the columns of the newspaper, The Hindu.
 I used to cut relevant and important news updates and paste them in a diary.
 I downloaded previous years’ question papers from the ICSI site and I could answer them reasonably well.
 My goal was to clear all the six papers in first attempt.
 I dedicated myself to the preparation as if I was doing a penance.

 I appeared for the model tests conducted prior to December, 2018 examinations for four papers, viz.
 Secretarial Audit, Compliance Management and Due Diligence (SACMDD), Corporate Restructuring, Valuation and Insolvency (CRVI), Information Technology and System Audit (ITSA) and Drafting, Appearance and Pleading (DAP).
 My confidence was reinforced as I passed in all the four papers with an aggregate of 55 percentage.
 Examiners had recorded special words of recognition in the answer sheets of second and third papers in which I had obtained 60 percentage and above.

 After writing the December 2018 examinations, I thought that I could get 45 percentage for sure but that there was scope for getting the required 50 percentage too.
 But alas, when the results came on 25th February,2019, I was disappointed that I hadn’t passed in any of the groups and that my aggregate percentage was only 36.
 The insult added to injury was my getting marks much below my expectations in the papers which I had been thinking as my cups of tea.

 I was so intrigued by the marks that I applied for verification of marks first and then for copies of the answer sheets in two papers where my marks went below 40 percentage.
 I could see only where my marks went low but did not have any further remedy.